Skip to main content

 Careers/Professional Development

-English and writing majors pursue successful careers in communications, law, business, publishing, web design, editing, teaching, technical writing, public relations, management, advertising, medicine, entertainment, politics, and nonprofit work, along with countless others.
-It’s probably easier to ask what you can’t do with an English and/or Writing major.
+English and Writing and Rhetoric majors pursue successful careers in communications, law, business, publishing, web design, editing, teaching, technical writing, public relations, management, advertising, medicine, entertainment, politics, and nonprofit work, along with countless others.
+It’s probably easier to ask what you can’t do with an English and/or Writing and Rhetoric major.

 The WIRE (Writing, Internships, Rhetoric, and English) program is a professional development vehicle housed in the TCU English department that features networking panels with alumni and other industry professionals, along with internship panels and other events to help students navigate their potential career opportunities.
 In the required Junior Research Seminar, you will prepare a professional writing portfolio, created a LinkedIn profile, and learn about job opportunities, networking, and job search strategies.